YSLDTZY/WoS-Topics-Explorer/README.md

 # WoS-Topics-Explorer

-Uses LDA to learn the most common topics, and most common words in those topics, among the introudctions of 4,770 World of Science article introductions.
+Uses LDA to learn the most common topics, and most common words in those topics, among the introudctions of 4,770 Web of Science article introductions.